devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 6. Click **Promote Image**.

-The image will get promoted to the target environment and it will be visible in the list of images in that target environment.
-However, if the super-admin enforced an approval mechanism, required number of approvals would be required for the image to be promoted.
+The image's promotion to the target environment now depends on the approval settings in the image promotion policy.
+If the super-admin has enforced an approval process, the image requires the necessary number of approvals before promotion.
+On the other hand, if the super-admin has not enforced approval, the image will be automatically promoted since there is no request phase involved.

 {% hint style="warning" %}
 In case you have configured [SES or SMTP on Devtron](../global-configurations/manage-notification.md#notification-configurations), an email notification will be sent to the approvers.